ComparativeGenomicsToolkit/cactus/README.md

      orang /cluster/home/data/orang/

 ### Running on a cluster
-Cactus (through Toil) supports many batch systems, including LSF, SLURM, GridEngine, Parasol, and Torque.
-To run on a cluster, simply add `--batchSystem <batchSystem>`, e.g. `--batchSystem gridEngine`.
+Cactus (through Toil) supports many batch systems in theory, including LSF, SLURM, GridEngine, Parasol, and Torque.
+To run on a cluster, add `--batchSystem <batchSystem>`, e.g. `--batchSystem gridEngine`.
 If your batch system needs additional configuration, Toil exposes some [environment variables](http://toil.readthedocs.io/en/3.10.1/developingWorkflows/batchSystem.html#batch-system-enivronmental-variables) that can help.

+IMPORTANT:  It is highly recommend that one **not** run Cactus in its default mode using the Toil Grid Engine-like batch systems (GridEngine, HTCondor, LSF, SLURM, or Torque).
+Cactus creates a very large number of small jobs, which can overwhelm these systems.
+The work-around described [here](#running-the-step-by-step-workflow-direclty-in-toil) for clusters with large compute nodes available must be used instead.

 ### Running on the cloud
 Cactus supports running on AWS, Azure, and Google Cloud Platform using [Toil's autoscaling features](https://toil.readthedocs.io/en/latest/running/cloud/cloud.html).
 For more details on running in AWS, check out [these instructions](doc/running-in-aws.md) (other clouds are similar).